HarryAllen1/jhstsa.org/pages/events/Webmaster.md

 **Challenge**: Design a website for a vegan/vegetarian restaurant.
 Showcase the restaurant’s approach (such as farm-to-table, preparation processes, and sustainability) to the food served in the restaurant.

-## Pre-conference Submission Requirements

-### January 23rd

-Students submit a list of pages, concepts, purpose and links.
-Students submit link to website at whatever stage it is.

-### March 14th

-Students will submit link to completed website, which must include page links to the student copyright checklist, and the student work log.

 ## Information

 |                                              |               |